Detroit Free Press Marathon

-The Detroit Free Press Marathon is a 42.195 km race run every third Sunday in October in Detroit, Michigan, United States and Windsor, Ontario, Canada since 1978.
-Major General Stan Connelly and Jerry Coyle organized the first international marathon.
-MaryJane Hatton, recorded the times as the runners crossed the finish line.
-After each marathon Stan Connelly and his daughter MaryJane Hatton would compile a booklet entitled, “We’re All Winners” of every runner and their times.
-The marathon course is international and has featured the Detroit-Windsor Tunnel for all but two years of its existence.
-The current course crosses the Ambassador Bridge and the Detroit-Windsor Tunnel between Detroit and Windsor.
+The Detroit Free Press Marathon is a 42.195 km race run every third Sunday in October in Detroit, Michigan, United States, and Windsor, Ontario, Canada, since 1978.
+The marathon course is international and has featured the Detroit–Windsor Tunnel for all but two years of its existence.
+The current course crosses the Ambassador Bridge and the Detroit–Windsor Tunnel between Detroit and Windsor.
 Due to its use of the tunnel, the race is able to boast that it has the only official underwater international mile in the world, as the tunnel runs underneath the Detroit River.
 The race is a USATF-certified, Boston-qualifier course.

-The race weekend also features an international half-marathon, a U.S.-Only half-marathon, a relay, a 5K, a 1-mile and a Kids fun run.
+The race weekend also features an international half-marathon, a U.S.-Only half-marathon, a relay, a 5K, a 1-mile, a Kids Marathon and a Kids fun run.

 History

 The predecessor to this race was the Motor City Marathon which started in 1963 and featured multiple laps on Belle Isle.

-The marathon was first held in 1978.
+Until 1968, the race was held on Thanksgiving Day.

+The first international marathon was organized by former Detroit Free Press editor and publisher Neal Shine, who was inspired to produce a race in Detroit after witnessing the Falmouth Road Race in Boston during a family vacation.

 From 1978 to 1998 the race started in Windsor and finished in Detroit.
 The race has had several other sponsors, changing the name slightly each time.

 2009's field was a record 19,326 runners who participated.

 The 2020 in-person edition of the race was canceled due to the coronavirus pandemic.
 Registrants were given the option of running the race on their own courses, transferring their entry to 2021 or 2022, or obtaining a 50 percent refund.

+The male and female winners of the 2024 race, Andy Bowman and Sydney Devore, were also a married couple.

+The race sold out for the first time in 2024.
+Both the half marathon and marathons had reached capacity by July, about three months before the event.
+In 2025, the race sold out even more quickly.
+It reached capacity by early March.